albertattard/spring-boot-camp/docs/03-actuator/05-metrics.md

    ![Prometheus Targets]({{ '/assets/images/Prometheus-Targets-Down.png' | absolute_url }})

-   If Prometheus is not able to reach the application, make sure that the application is running and the Prometheus is able to access it.
+   If Prometheus is not able to reach the application, make sure that the application is running, and the Prometheus is able to access it.
+The domain `host.docker.internal` may not work on a Windows OS.

 1. Access our metric ([http://localhost:9090/graph](http://localhost:9090/graph))